-Herb-flavoured baked meatballs cooked in a rich, garlic-infused tomato sauce topped with cheese and cooked until melty and delicious.
+Herb-flavoured baked meatballs cooked in a rich, garlic-infused tomato sauce topped with cheese and baked until melty and delicious.

 Here we go again.
 Another meatball recipe because let’s face it, I have a problem.
 But here’s the thing, this is not just another meatball recipe.
 This is the most delicious, juiciest meatball recipe topped with cheese and baked in rich tomato sauce and it’s everything I want for dinner.

 A good trick with meatballs is to always (and I mean always) add more seasoning than you think.
 They really can handle it.
 To check that your meatball mixture is well-seasoned, fry a little bit of the mixture in a hot pan before you start forming the meatballs.
 There is nothing worse than sitting down to what you expect to be a delectable meatball and then discovering that they are bland and under-seasoned.